rktjmp/lush.nvim/README.md

 EOF
 ```

-A lush theme directory structure is very simple:
+A lush theme has the following directory structure:

 ```
 cool_name/
 |-lua/
   |-lush_theme/
-    |-cool_name.lua # your lush spec
+    |-cool_name.lua # contains your lush spec
 |-colors/
-  |-cool_name.vim # expose your lush theme to neovim
+  |-cool_name.vim   # exposes your lush theme to neovim
 ```

 ### 2. Create your theme